 A business continuity plan is a document containing a predetermined set of procedures that describe how an organization will sustain its business operations during and after a significant disruption.

-This disruption may be caused by a broad range of threats, including natural disasters, technical failures, and cyberattacks.
+This disruption may be caused by a broad range of potential threats, including natural disasters, power outages, supply chain failures, technical failures, and cyberattacks.

 What is business continuity management?

 A business continuity plan is one part of business continuity management (BCM).
-BCM includes risk assessment, response planning, recovery, and long-term maintenance of the policies and procedures developed, tested, and used when a crisis occurs.
+BCM includes risk assessment, response planning, recovery, and long-term maintenance of the policies and procedures developed, tested, and used for crisis management.

 What is the primary goal of business continuity planning?